hyt152004/Fridgey/README.md

 > - Keep track of each item's expiration dates
 > - View each item's quantity
 > - View all the items
-> - Search for a item
+> - Search for an item